jtbattle/wangemu/wvdutil/wvdutil_readme.txt

-   help      - print list of commands more details of one command index     - display or change the catalog index type list      - show program or data file as text meta      - report virtual disk metadata platter   - supply the default if a platter number isn't specified protect   - set program file to be saved in protected mode save      - write the in-memory disk image back to disk unprotect - set program file to be saved in normal mode wp        - set or clear the write protect status of the virtual disk
+   help      - print list of commands more details of one command index     - display or change the catalog index type list      - show program or data file as text listd     - show pretty-printed program or data file as text meta      - report virtual disk metadata platter   - supply the default if a platter number isn't specified protect   - set program file to be saved in protected mode save      - write the in-memory disk image back to disk scan      - scan the disk and identify whole or partial program files unprotect - set program file to be saved in normal mode wp        - set or clear the write protect status of the virtual disk